theguyonthesky/US-States-Game/README.md

 2. Clone or download this repository.

 3. Place `blank_states_img.gif`, `50_states.csv` in the same directory as `main.py`
-   *(Note: The data.json file is auto-created in the same directory when you save your first entry — no need to add it manually.)*

 4. Run the game using one of the following methods: